alexandervoronov/tiny-transaction-processor/README.md

 The main concern for high-throughput is the number of _Transfers_ we need to store for potential disputes.
 The amount representation by _Decimal_ takes 16 bytes.
 The other fields + hashmap overhead will probably bring us to ≈64 bytes per record, which means 64 GB machine will be able to accommodate about 1 billion transactions.
-Unless we have convenient dispute time deadlines, we may need to look into storing transactions in a database.
+Unless we have convenient dispute-time deadlines, we may need to look into storing transactions in a database.